© red engine

 That is what Michelle Stanistreet, NUJ general secretary, told supporters at the Parliamentary launch of the Love it or Lose it campaign.

-The project was set up to fight for a well-funded, well-managed corporation, accountable to its viewers, listeners and staff at a time when it is facing charter renewal and decisions on its future funding and the licence fee.
+The project was set up to fight for a well-funded, well-managed corporation, accountable to its viewers, listeners and staff when it is faced charter renewal and decisions on its future funding and the licence fee.

 The campaign and the union's submissions and briefings on charter renewal were part of one of the UK's largest public consultations, with the vast majority of those taking part supporting the status quo at the BBC, seeing no need, as the government had threatened, to reduce its size and scope.